TheJacksonLaboratory/sumnerdocs/docs/containers/ensembl-vep.md

 *   If you are running vcf2maf, it needs input vcf in uncompressed format. vcf2maf will internally run `vep`, so you may not need to run vep separately.

+!!! warning "Read manual before running container"
-*   Review how-to-run details at [mskcc/vcf2maf](https://github.com/mskcc/vcf2maf) and by reading manpage.
+    Review how-to-run details at [mskcc/vcf2maf](https://github.com/mskcc/vcf2maf) and by reading manpage.
 You may endup getting **incorrectly parsed maf** if certain parameters are not specified per requirement, e.g., `--tumor-id` and `--normal-id` requirements for vcfs with tumor, normal samples.

 ```sh
 singularity exec "${SINGULARITY_SIF}"/vcf2maf_v1.0_a071af6.sif /opt/vcf2maf/vcf2maf.pl --help